 One of the key functions of our Board is informed oversight of our risk management process.
-Our Board does not have a standing risk management committee, but rather administers this oversight function directly through our Board as a whole, as well as through the Audit Committee of our Board.
-In addition, our Board is responsible for monitoring and assessing strategic risk exposure and our Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including adopting guidelines and policies to govern the process by which risk assessment and management is undertaken.
+Our Audit Committee has the primary responsibility to monitor and assess strategic risk exposure and oversee the Company's Enterprise Risk Management activities, and provide regular reports to the Board.
+The Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including adopting guidelines and policies to govern the process by which risk assessment and management is undertaken.
 Management provides quarterly updates on Enterprise Risk Management to the Audit Committee, including information on IT security, audits, and cyber analytics.
 The Audit Committee also monitors compliance with legal and regulatory requirements.

 Our Nominating and Corporate Governance Committee monitors the effectiveness of our corporate governance practices, including whether they are successful in preventing illegal or improper liability-creating conduct.
 Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.